 We expanded our free meals service to North Fair Oaks Library, increasing the number of meals delivered and people supported with this essential service.
-The program's expansion to North Fair Oaks has been important, so far this fiscal year, we have served close to 6,000 meals.
+As of March this fiscal year, close to 6,000 meals have been served in the North Fair Oaks community and over 25,000 meals have been distributed systemwide.